 Please note you must have the book/read the book to successfully complete the course.
-There are some copies available for checkout in the library.
+There are some copies available for checkout in the library or at the Benton Center upstairs in Testing

 COURSE DESCRIPTION:

 This course is designed to improve speech efficiency, self confidence, and skill in planning, organizing, and delivering the kinds of presentations encountered primarily in business organizations.
 This class will focus on public communication messages through the use of practical experiences in a variety of communication situations.
 Comm.111 provides you with the opportunity to improve your oral communication skills through performance, analysis of communication as a process, reading of the textbook and lectures.
 Students will be given opportunities to teach one another in small groups discussion boards and by giving each other feedback on their speech outlines and speeches themselves.
 Students will prove what they have learned through quizzes and speeches and will have opportunities to reflect on what they have learned through self-critiques.